 Twenty-five years ago, under the leadership of President Art Young, SEED conducted its first Government Affairs Seminar in Atlantic City.
 The event was so successful that Governor Tom Kean observed during his luncheon speech that he “had to come to Atlantic City to be with his cabinet,” since so many of them were attending the conference.
 The annual seminar has become a fixture among government insiders and continues to foster substantive discussions among labor, business and government leaders.

 Nineteen years ago, NJ SEED held its first Congressional Briefing in Washington.
 Each spring since, NJ SEED members have traveled to Washington for updates on key federal issues, and for the opportunity to meet with our United States Senators and House Members over breakfast to discuss matters of importance to our economy from a federal perspective.

-NJ SEED annually produces two Briefing Books – one dedicated to state issues and the other to federal issues.
-These two booklets provide a virtual blueprint for sound economic growth.
+NJ SEED produces policy documents dedicated to state issues and the other to federal issues.
+These papers are a virtual blueprint for sound economic growth.